sujit4/web-world-retro/README.md

 ## Session Management

 The application uses express-session with a memory store for session management.
 In production, it's recommended to use a more robust session store like Redis or a database-backed store

+## Deployment

+This project is set up with a CI/CD pipeline for automatic deployments:

+1. The code is hosted on GitHub: [https://github.com/sujit4/web-world-retro](https://github.com/sujit4/web-world-retro)
+2. Automatic deployments are configured through Vercel
+3. When changes are pushed to the `main` branch or when a pull request is merged into `main`, the application is automatically deployed to production

+### Development Workflow

+1. Create a new branch for your feature: `git checkout -b feature/your-feature-name`
+2. Make your changes and commit them: `git commit -m "Add your feature"`
+3. Push your branch to GitHub: `git push origin feature/your-feature-name`
+4. Create a Pull Request on GitHub
+5. Once the PR is reviewed and merged, the changes will be automatically deployed to production